Trifluridine

 Trifluridine was approved for medical use in 1980.
 It is also a component of the anti-cancer drug trifluridine/tipiracil, which is taken by mouth.

 Medical uses

 Trifluridine eye drops are used for the treatment of keratitis and keratoconjunctivitis caused by the herpes simplex virus types 1 and 2, as well as for prevention and treatment of vaccinia virus infections of the eye.

 A Cochrane Systematic Review showed that trifluridine and aciclovir were a more effective treatment than idoxuridine or vidarabine, significantly increasing the relative number of successfully healed eyes in one to two weeks.

-For cancer treatment, the combination trifluridine/tipiracil is used.

 Adverse effects

 Common side effects of trifluridine eye drops include transient burning, stinging, local irritation, and edema of the eyelids.

 Adverse effects of the anti-cancer formulation have only been evaluated for the combination trifluridine/tipiracil, not for the individual components.

 Interactions

 Only in vitro interaction studies are available.
 In these, trifluridine used the concentrative nucleoside transporter 1 (CNT1) and equilibrative nucleoside transporters 1 (ENT1) and 2 (ENT2).
 Drugs that interact with these transporters could influence blood plasma concentrations of trifluridine.
 Being a thymidine phosphorylase inhibitor, trifluridine could also interact with substrates of this enzyme such as zidovudine.

 For the eye drops, trifluridine absorption is negligible, rendering interactions basically irrelevant.